CO-ERA/Web-analytics-elasticsearch/goal.md

 #Web analytics using elasticsearch

 #Statement of intent
 This project is a Proof of Concept.
-The goal is to create a web analytics application using elasticsearch.
+The goal is to implement web analytics functions using elasticsearch.
 The information to be analyzed is collected from the incomming http requests to a web site.

 There are a series of questions that will be answered: